 - Trekking poles saved me.
-I had two, my companion had one.
 There are enough long stretches of flat ground or water that I appreciated having two poles, but if I did the Hayduke again I might downsize to one.
 Be sure your poles are easy to stash since you will often want one or both hands free to grab onto rocks.

 - Superior Wilderness Designs packs are the best and the prices are very reasonable.
 I had the 35 liter with full suspension and a bunch of bells and whistles, so it wasn’t super ultralight, but I loved it.
 For the Hayduke’s heavy carries, I really appreciated the frame and padded hipbelt and larger volume.
 The tall slender profile was great for squeezing between rocks and it kept the weight closer so I wasn’t as unbalanced on scrambles.
 Meanwhile, I heard many complaints about the weight distribution of my companion’s Osprey Exos, thanks to its trampoline back, and its mesh side pockets got absolutely shredded on the rocks.

-- GPS emergency beacons are stupidly heavy and expensive but I thought it was worthwhile since it gave some peace of mind (for me and my family) and facilitated jokes about calling for an airlift whenever we saw a helicopter.
-Tip: don’t sign up with SPOT, they’re terrible.
-Get an inReach instead.
+- GPS emergency beacons are stupidly heavy and expensive but I thought carrying one was worthwhile since it gave some peace of mind (for me and my family) and facilitated jokes about calling for an airlift whenever we saw a helicopter.

 - Machete and/or flamethrower would be fantastic on certain sections of the Hayduke but are not LNT or ultralight or probably even legal.
 Remember, the suffering is Type II fun.
 Make Ed Abbey proud.